webmaster128/key-namespacing/README.md

 within the namespace is preserved.
 A range query `"foo" <= x < "fop"` returns all keys within `foo:` in order.

-This approach achieves properties 1.-3.
+This approach achieves properties 1.-3. with the limitation that namespace length must not exceed the maximal output value of the `len` function.

 ## 0x00 separated ASCIIHEX